stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 One of these shy idiots was Alexander J-est Newall.
-And my, my now other half was, uh, was-- taught me improv and claims to have taught me everything I knew.
-I, I don't think that's true but, you know, let's-- she'll never hear this.
+And my now-other-half was-- taught me improv and claims to have taught me everything I knew.
+I don't think that's true but, you know, let's-- she'll never hear this.
 She doesn't listen.
-No, she's now on the show so she, she might.
+No, she's now on the show so she might.
 Okay, you know what?
 She's correct.
-So, I got into-- I got into it that way.
+So, I got into it that way.

 "Any tips for those who're interested but without any experience?"
 It's gonna sound very trite but just start doing it.
 There's no entry requirement really other than don't be an ass.
-Um, and also, especially if you're in somewhere like London where there's lots of groups, don't be afraid to try a few.
-'Cause I get the feeling people join an improv group and they're like, "ah, this is everything that improv can be."
-And improv is very, very different from group to group and you can get into it and think it's one thing. _(says quieter)_ *And, you know-- you know, don't tell anyone but you might join a group that turned out to be crap* _(normal)_ because that does sometimes happen.
+And also, especially if you're in somewhere like London where there's lots of groups, don't be afraid to try a few.
+'Cause I get the feeling people join an improv group and they're like, "Ah, this is everything that improv can be."
+And improv is very, very different from group to group and you can get into it and think it's one thing. _(quieter)_ *And, you know-- you know, don't tell anyone but you might join a group that turned out to be crap* _(normal)_ because that does sometimes happen.
 You know, there are improv groups out there that are fine, and you could probably do better in another one.
-So, you know, just-- just shop around.
+So, you know, just shop around.
 Be a mercenary.
-Have no friends or, or commitments and, uh, wait until you hop on a gravy train of some kind.
+Have no friends or commitments and wait until you hop on a gravy train of some kind.

 My answer really got away from me there.
 Okay. __[laughs]__ So, so in short, just do it and if you don't like something, leave.

 #### BEN